ASEMS Part 3 - Assurance

 DE&S sponsored courses for system safety and environmental protection and sustainability shall be the recognised route to support suitable and sufficient competence throughout DE&S.

 2. Management Responsibilities

 Organisation and Arrangements

-Operating Centre Directors or equivalent shall document their Organisation and Arrangements that shall communicate their commitment to Secretary of State for Defence’s policy statement, continual improvement, positive safety and environmental culture, to minimise adverse effects on the environment, and comply with legal and other appropriate requirements.
+Operating Centre Directors or equivalent shall document their Organisation and Arrangements that shall: i. communicate their commitment to Secretary of State for Defence’s policy statement; ii. foster a proactive safety and environmental culture; iii. continually improve the safety and environmental management systems and their outcomes; iv. and comply with legal and other appropriate requirements.

-Operating Centres, Project Teams or equivalents shall ensure that communication procedures are implemented that provide an effective flow of safety and environmental protection information upwards, downwards and across their organisation.
+Operating Centres, Delivery Teams or equivalents shall ensure that communication procedures are implemented that provide an effective flow of safety and environmental information upwards, downwards and across their organisation.

 Organisational Change Management

 Operating Centre Directors or equivalent shall identify any increased safety risk associated with organisational change and manage it appropriately.